Skip to main content

 #Culture & Etiquette

-• The correfoc fire-run: if you want to participate (not just watch), bring old clothes you don't mind being scorched by sparks, cover all exposed skin, wear goggles, and stay near the back of the crowd when starting; the level of participation increases as you move forward
+• Correfoc fire-run participation: bring old clothes you don't mind being scorched by sparks, cover all exposed skin, wear goggles, stay near the back of the crowd starting

-• September is when school resumes and Barcelona returns to its operational rhythm; the neighbourhood markets, the neighbourhood bars, and the neighbourhood culture centres (ateneus) are all back in full operation
+• September school-resumption: neighbourhood markets, bars, and culture centres (ateneus) back in full operation after August closures

 #Essential Local Phrases